Arabic Studies

 Offered Either Fall or Spring; Lecture hours:3; Repeatable

 Study of topics in Arabic language, cultures and societies.
-Prerequisite: ARBC 104 or equivalent.
+Prerequisites: ARBC 104 and permission of the instructor.
+This course can be taught in Arabic or English based on the program's needs.

 ARBC 251.
 Advanced Independent Study in Arabic.
 1 Credit.